shubhamjrd4559-sudo/Longest_Balanced_Subarray/README.md

 A subarray is considered balanced if:

-The count of unique even numbers = the count of unique odd numbers
+The count of unique even numbers equals

+The count of unique odd numbers

-This program checks all possible subarrays using a brute-force approach and returns the maximum length of such a balanced subarray.
+The program checks all possible subarrays (brute-force approach) and returns the maximum length of any balanced subarray.

 📌 Features

 Counts distinct even and distinct odd numbers in each subarray

-Uses unordered_set for efficient uniqueness checking
+Uses unordered_set for uniqueness

-Brute-force algorithm with nested loops
+Brute-force algorithm using nested loops

 Clean and easy-to-understand implementation